ivuorinen/starred/README.md

 - [TypistTech/imposter-plugin](https://github.com/TypistTech/imposter-plugin) - Composer plugin that wraps all composer vendor packages inside your own namespace.
 Intended for WordPress plugins.
 - [Webklex/php-imap](https://github.com/Webklex/php-imap) - PHP-IMAP is a wrapper for common IMAP communication without the need to have the php-imap module installed / enabled.
 The protocol is completely integrated and therefore supports IMAP IDLE operation and the "new" oAuth authentication process as well.
 - [WildsideUK/Laravel-Userstamps](https://github.com/WildsideUK/Laravel-Userstamps) - Laravel Userstamps provides an Eloquent trait which automatically maintains `created_by` and `updated_by` columns on your model, populated by the currently authenticated user in your application.
-- [YOURLS/YOURLS](https://github.com/YOURLS/YOURLS) - 🔗 Y̲our O̲wn U̲R̲L̲ S̲hortener - the 𝑑𝑒 𝑓𝑎𝑐𝑡𝑜 standard self hosted URL shortener in PHP.
-Star us on Github!
+- [YOURLS/YOURLS](https://github.com/YOURLS/YOURLS) - 🔗 Y̲our O̲wn U̲R̲L̲ S̲hortener - the 𝑑𝑒 𝑓𝑎𝑐𝑡𝑜 standard self hosted URL shortener in PHP
 - [aaemnnosttv/silk](https://github.com/aaemnnosttv/silk) - A modern API for WordPress.
 - [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation) - Dot notation access to PHP arrays
 - [amphp/injector](https://github.com/amphp/injector) - A recursive dependency injector used to bootstrap and wire together S.O.L.I.D., object-oriented PHP applications.